Pokeyi/VRC-Omni-Action/README.md

 - Actions - *How* the function is activated, be it via direct player interaction or other defined circumstances.
 - Options - Additional modifiers to further customize or add functionality.

-All of the following settings have hover-tooltips in the Unity Inspector window.
+All of the following properties have hover-tooltips in the Unity Inspector window.

 ### Functions
 The primary function of the behaviour.
 Only one can be selected.